-Well, my manager kept asking me over and over, months went by, and eventually I gave in.
+Well, my manager kept asking me over and over, months went by, and eventually, I gave in.
 I signed up and there I was sitting in my first ever Salesforce Administration Essentials Training as a student (coded ADM201 back then).

 Wow, I cannot tell you enough how enlightening that was.
 All these features and functionalities that Salesforce can do, that I had no idea about.
 I didn’t even know these features existed, and they were right there in front of my eyes.

 I had to (of course secretly to myself) admit, that I really enjoyed that week of training.
 I learned all the essential elements the Salesforce platform had on offer.
 Back at work, of course as expected, I had to take on a few administrative tasks.
-But let me tell you that I was getting into the groove and really enjoyed working with the setup of the system and seeing successful changes come to life first hand.
+But let me tell you that I was getting into the groove and really enjoyed working with the setup of the system and seeing successful changes come to life firsthand.

 Plus, the knowledge I gained helped me a lot in my role as a Project Manager.
 The discussions with the consulting partner and IT department became of a very different quality.
 And, the internal stakeholders, such as executives and sales teams, started trusting my recommendations and the ability of the system more and more.
-Win win.
+Win-win.

 It came a time when my manager asked me to run a few internal Salesforce training sessions with our sales teams.
-I though to myself “Are you kidding me?”
+I thought to myself “Are you kidding me?”
 I told my manager: ” I do not want to become a Salesforce trainer, I am the project manager.”
-So, I tried to find excuses and managed to postponed these training sessions.
+So, I tried to find excuses and managed to postpone these training sessions.
 But well, someone had to do it eventually.
 And of course, that someone had to be me, since I’m all trained up and the sales team trusts me.

 I set up the required training sessions.
 At first, they were a bit clumsy and awkward.
 After a few of these sessions, I actually started enjoying them.
 My training materials became more professional and my teaching skills improved a lot over the first few weeks.

-And this is how I had gotten myself into the role of a Salesforce Trainer, not full time.
+And this is how I had gotten myself into the role of a Salesforce Trainer, not full-time.
 Yet.
 But it became an essential part of my job description.

 How this turned into a complete career change, I will tell you in the next article.